tsdataclinic/scout/README.md

 ### 3.1 Error when running `yarn sync-schema`: `client password must be a string`

 The `TYPEORM_PASSWORD` environment variable in `packages/server/.env` defaults to an empty password.
-If you installed postgres through Homebrew then by default the postgres user is configured to not require a password.
+If you installed postgres through Homebrew then postgres user is configured by default to not require a password.
 If you installed postgres through a different method, the password should be whichever you used when installing the database.

-**If you change the `TYPEORM_PASSWORD` in `.env` remember to not commit this password back.**
+You can resolve this problem with any of these three approaches:

+1. Uninstall postgres and re-install it using homebrew: `brew install postgresql`
-If you change your postgres user to not require a password or a blank password then you can leave the password in `.env` as an empty string.
+2. Change your current postgres configuration to not require a password, or set the password to an empty string.
+3. Change the `TYPEORM_PASSWORD` in `.env` to be equal to the password you use to access your postgres (which should be whatever you used when installed the database). **If you add your password to `.env`, remember to NOT commit this password back.**

 ### 3.2 `TypeError: JwtStrategy requires a secret or key`